MichaelNeas/laboratory/practice/BigListOfInterviewQs/README.md

 - ~~Check if String is a palindrome~~
 - ~~Check if a String is composed of all unique characters~~
 - ~~Determine if a String is an int or a double~~
+- Check if the string can be reordered to a different string
 - HARD: Find the shortest palindrome in a String
 - HARD: Print all permutations of a String
 - HARD: Given a single-line text String and a maximum width value, write the function 'String justify(String text, int maxWidth)' that formats the input text using full-justification, i.e., extra spaces on each line are equally distributed between the words; the first word on each line is flushed left and the last word on each line is flushed right